dillonHe/EasyEDA-Documents/Tutorial_Chinese/Simulation.md

 Well, to quote the Hitchhikers Guide to the Galaxy:

-Don’t Panic!
+Don't Panic!

 All you have to do is check that every different type of device - not every instance - in your simulation schematic has a corresponding .model or .subckt statement associated with it.

-If it hasn’t then the first thing to check is that you have got all the device names right.
+If it hasn't then the first thing to check is that you have got all the device names right.

-If you still haven’t pulled in a .model or a .subckt then it probably means that a simulation model for that device is not available in the EasyEDA libraries.
-This may be because we haven’t been able to find a copyright unrestricted model, we haven’t had time to build our own or we just haven’t caught up with entering all the thousands of possible models yet …
+If you still haven't pulled in a .model or a .subckt then it probably means that a simulation model for that device is not available in the EasyEDA libraries.
+This may be because we haven't been able to find a copyright unrestricted model, we haven't had time to build our own or we just haven't caught up with entering all the thousands of possible models yet …

-If you’re desperate then EasyEDA gives you several ways that you can include third party models in your simulation but more of that later.
+If you're desperate then EasyEDA gives you several ways that you can include third party models in your simulation but more of that later.

-If you’re really desperate then if you ask us nicely we just might find or even build one for you.
+If you're really desperate then if you ask us nicely we just might find or even build one for you.
 Please see the section on [How to get help?](./Introduction.htm#How-to-get-help)

-Once you are satisfied that you have done everything to pull in the right models then you can save and then run the simulation, but don’t worry, EasyEDA will still tell you if you have made any mistakes in the Simulation Results.. dialog.
-It’s just that until you are familiar with using simulation it really is easier if you do the checking before your run a simulation because the error reporting from Ngspice may include warnings and error messages about other things besides just missing models and that can make it very confusing for beginners.
+Once you are satisfied that you have done everything to pull in the right models then you can save and then run the simulation, but don't worry, EasyEDA will still tell you if you have made any mistakes in the Simulation Results.. dialog.
+It's just that until you are familiar with using simulation it really is easier if you do the checking before your run a simulation because the error reporting from Ngspice may include warnings and error messages about other things besides just missing models and that can make it very confusing for beginners.

-## 运行仿真
+### Run Simulation

 Your schematic is ready, so now you can run it. **SuperMenu > Miscellaneous > Simulation > Run The...**